leaf-ai/studio-go-runner/README.md

 The runner can be deployed using a container registry within cloud or on-premise environments.
 The runner code comes bundled with a Dockerfile within the cmd/runner directory that can be used to generate your own images for deployment into custom solutions.

-If you are using StudioML in conjunction with Sentient Technologies it is highly likely that a Container Registry has already been made available.
+If you are using StudioML in conjunction with Sentient Technologies projects it is highly likely that a Container Registry has already been made available.
 Talk with Sentient staff about the exact arrangements and your requirements for software deployment.

-Containerized workloads are orchestrated using Kubernetes.
+Containerized workloads can be orchestrated using Kubernetes.
 The cloud based deployments for the go runner employ Kubernetes in order to maintain vendor neutrality and reduce support complexity.
 If you wish to make use of vendor specific container orchestration frameworks, for example AWS FarGate, you will need to use the vendor specific tooling which while possible, does not fall within the scope of this document.

 # Kubernetes (k8s) based deployments

+The current kubernetes (k8s) support employs Deployment resources to provision pods containing the runner as a worker.
+In pod based deployments the pods listen to message queues for work and exist until they are explicitly shutdown using Kubernetes management tools.

+Support for using Kubernetes job resources to schedule the runner is planned, along with proposed support for a unified job management framework to support drmaa scheduling for HPC.

+## Kubernetes installations

-Installations of k8s can use both the kops (AWS), and the kubectl tools.
+Installations of k8s can use both the kops (AWS), acs-engine (Azure), and the kubectl tools.
 When creating a cluster of machines these tools will be needed to provision the core cluster with the container orchestration software.

 These tools will be used from your workstation and will operate on the k8s cluster from a distance.